hassan-arif/chalo/README.md

 7. Add Neon Postgres (serverless driver) + Expo API routes so the app can create/read users server-side.
 Create a [user](</app/(api)/user+api.ts>) POST route that uses `@neondatabase/serverless` to run raw SQL, add a small fetch helper and the users table SQL.
 8. Build the Home screen UI: List of recent rides, a reusable RideCard that shows a static map image (Geoapify), utility date formatting, and a GoogleTextInput placeholder for destination search.
 9. Add an interactive Map component.
+10. Add a Google Places autocomplete input using react-native-google-places-autocomplete.

 ## Technologies